Getting The Compensation You Deserve After a Charleston Car Crash

 What happens next will largely depend on factors such as:

-- Was it a car, commercial vehicle, truck, bus or motorcycle that collided with your car?
+- Was it a car, commercial vehicle, truck, bus, or motorcycle that collided with your car?

 - If another driver was negligent, did he or she have insurance?

-- What evidence of negligence by another driver clearly stands out: drunk driving?
+- What evidence of negligence by another driver stands out: drunk driving?
 Speeding?
 Inattentive driving?
 Texting while driving?

 - How serious are your injuries?
 How long will you be off work?
 Will you need surgery?